rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ```
 curl -XDELETE http://localhost:4001/remove -d '{"id": "<node raft ID>"}'
 ```
 assuming `localhost` is the address of the cluster leader.
-If you do not do this the leader will continually attempt to communicate with that node.
-Note that the cluster must be functional -- there must still be an operational leader -- for this removal to be successful.
+If you do not do this the leader will continually attempt to communicate with that node. **Note that the cluster must be functional -- there must still be an operational leader -- for this removal to be successful**.
 If, after a node failure, a given cluster does not have a quorum of nodes still running, you must bring back the failed node.
-Any attempt to remove it will fail as there will be no leader to respond to the failure request
+Any attempt to remove it will fail as there will be no leader to respond to the failure request.

+If you cannot bring sufficient nodes back online such that the cluster can elect a leader, follow the instructions in the section titled _Dealing with failure_.

 ## Examples
 _Quorum is defined as (N/2)+1 where N is the size of the cluster._